 Once you’ve researched skills in demand, check if they match your young person’s career ideas.
 If they’ve chosen a job in demand, such as surgeon, that’s easy.
 But what if their career ideas aren’t obvious matches with skills in demand?

 Tips for finding jobs in demand that interest your young person

 Try our tools – use our Subject Matcher and Skill Matcher tools to find jobs that interest your young person and are also in demand.

 - Check their Vocational Pathways graph – your young person will have a Vocational Pathways graph in their NCEA results.
-Use this to see what industry they have a natural interest or talent for, and use our jobs database to search for jobs in demand in that industry.
+Use this to see what industry they have a natural interest or talent for, and use our job profiles to search for jobs in demand in that industry.

 Careers with poor prospects